abaizan/kodoja/README.md

 For a examples of how to run the code please see the wiki page: https://github.com/abaizan/kodoja/wiki/Kodoja-Manual

+## Citation

+Please cite the following manuscript for Kodoja:

+> Amanda Baizan-Edge *et al.* (2019), *Kodoja*: A workflow for virus
+> detection in plants using *k-mer* analysis of RNA-sequencing data,
+> Journal of General Virology https://doi.org/10.1099/jgv.0.001210

 ## License

 Kodoja is released under the MIT licence, see file ``LICENSE.txt`` for details.